Five Numbers and the Truth

 Context Is Everything

 A number alone is meaningless.
-Revenue: £47,000.
+Revenue: 47,000.
 Good or bad?
 Without context, no one can tell.
-The number needs an anchor, and every metric on an executive dashboard should show three things: the current value, a comparison, and a trend direction.
+The number needs an anchor, and every metric on an executive dashboard should show three things: the current value, a comparison (vs target, vs last period, vs forecast), and a trend direction (improving, stable, declining).
+This is the "compared to what?" principle.
+A metric without comparison is decoration.
+These examples show the difference context makes.

 Exception-Based Attention